dusty-turner/ggvfields/README.md

 In this example:

 - We set `n = c(6, 6)` to specify a 6x6 grid for smoothing.
-- The `probs` parameter adds 95% and 68% prediction intervals around the smoothed vectors.
+- The `conf_level` parameter adds 95% prediction intervals around the smoothed vectors.
 - We specify `method = "lm"` for linear smoothing.